ggarra13/mrv2/README.md

   tar -xf mrv2-v1.0.0-Linux-amd64.tar.gz
 ```

-  That will create a folder in the direcory you uncompress it from.
+  That will create a folder in the directory you uncompress it from.
 You can
   then run mrv2 by using the mrv2.sh shell script in the bin/ subdirectory.

 # Features